 FAQs

-• Tickets for the City of Burbank Summer Concert Series can be purchased online at www.tix4us.com or in person M-F 9am-7pm & Sat 9am-1pm at the Betsy Lueke Creative Arts Center located at 1100 W. Clark Ave.
+Tickets for the City of Burbank Summer Concert Series at the Starlight Bowl can be purchased online at itsmyseat.com or in person M-F 9am-7pm & Sat 9am-1pm at the Betsy Lueke Creative Arts Center located at 1100 W. Clark Ave.
 For ticket sales information, please call 818.238.5397.

-• Tickets for Special Engagement concerts can be purchased online at www.tix4us.com.
+Tickets for Special Engagement concerts can be purchased online at itsmyseat.com.
 Ticket sales sites may differ per concert.
 Please refer to the Events page for details.

 The Starlight Bowl’s garbage cans have been upgraded to Zero Waste Stations giving guests more opportunities to recycle more and waste less.
 Each Zero Waste Station has Compost, Recycle and Trash bins with an attendant to answer your questions.
 Just separate your stuff into the following categories: